itsFro/BCBridge/README.md

 ## Usage

-After running the server head to the following address [Localhost](http://localhost:3000) recomended chrome Configure the server as needed click start once the main server is running use the command in BC
+After running the server head to the following address [Localhost](http://localhost:3000) recomended chrome configure the server as needed click start once the main server is running use the command in BC

 ```
 /bcxtoys c ws://127.0.0.1:12300